 From using them as avatars on the metaverse to animating them as 3D models, there are a number of things you can do with Meebits.
 Here’s a look at some of the uses of these cool characters:

 Render a Meebits 3D model or turn it back into 2D pixel art

 Whenever you buy a Meebit, you also get access to additional asset packs, including the full 3D model.
-It comes with a T-pose OBJ file, which can be imported into most of the “standard 3D modelling and animation software”.
+It comes with a T-pose OBJ file, which can be imported into most of the “standard 3D modeling and animation software”.
 Using this, you can even animate your NFT and make it more fun and exciting.
 You can make your avatar perform some stunts or even do a little dance like in the animation below!
 The videos can also be uploaded on social media to garner community attention.

 The NFT also comes with high resolution, lossless renders, which you can use to render a Meebits 3D model.
 What does this mean?
 Put simply, by rendering it, you can turn your Meebits 3D model into 2D pixel art.
 You can then use these 2D avatars on your social media accounts like Twitter or Instagram or even flaunt them as your profile picture.